NamitaMalik/Realtime-Update-in-Angular2/README.md

 3. `WindowComponent` - Component accessed to make booking through cinema window.
 4. `BookingService` - A service accessed by both `WindowComponent` and `BookShowComponent` to get the number of tickets available.

-Above components were then joined together to make a simple `app` where a user was able to book movie ticket and after each booking, the available ticket count would get updated.
+Above components were then joined together to make a simple `app`.
+Using this app a user was able to book movie ticket and after each booking, the available ticket count would get updated.
-But, this small `app` had a serious flaw - even though, after each booking, number of tickets then available were getting updated, but one component would not know that the other component has updated the ticket till a booking request was made.
+But, this small `app` had a serious flaw - one component would not know that the other component has updated the ticket till a booking request was made.

 See below: